braverymedia/braveryweb/episodes/if-you-build-it-they-wont-come.md

 mp3: /assets/appendix-b/appendix-b-001-if-you-build-it-they-wont-come-final-v2.mp3
 duration: 11:57
 summary: >-
-  Welcome to Appendix B from Bravery Media!
+  W﻿elcome to Appendix B from Bravery Media!

   In our first episode, Joel and Kristin discuss the missteps that institutions can sometimes take with their websites.
-Just because YOU really like that homepage carousel doesn't mean it helps prospective students in their journeys.
+Just because YOU really like that homepage carousel or giant social media feed, doesn’t mean it actually helps prospective students in their journeys.
 Do better!
 ---
 **Carl Gratiot:** From Bravery Media, this is Appendix B. Candid conversations about higher ed in 10 minutes or less.
 And now, here are your hosts, Kristin Van Dorn and Joel Goodman.